When is the best time to begin orthodontics?

 No, they will not.
 The space available for the front teeth does not increase as you grow.
 In most people, after the permanent molars erupt, the space available for the front teeth decreases with age.

-If you or your child can potentially benefit from orthodontic treatment, simply call our office, fill out or appointment request form online.
+If you or your child can potentially benefit from orthodontic treatment, simply call our office or fill out or appointment request form online.
 We will be happy to schedule an appointment for you.
 When you call to schedule your appointment, our front office staff will request some basic information from you.

 Upon arriving, each patient and parent will be seen by the staff and doctor who will acclimate you to our office and prepare for the initial exam.
 We will take the necessary photographs and X-rays to allow us to make a proper diagnosis.
 The doctor will then complete a brief, but thorough, exam.